shailesh-shenoy/secure-share-dapp/README.md

 5. The Alchemy Account abstraction SDK was used to create NFT mints for reducing transaction gas costs, for wider adoption.
 6. The intutive UI , shows both the persepecive of the data prodcuer and the data utilizer in a simpler way to explain the secure sharing of data accross societal roles.

+## Whats next

+Extend the flexibitiy of conditionals for inter-related programs ( health equity, health financing, SDOH, clinical trial incentives more than money )
+Have the Alchemy work completed , for data utilizer subsidies of transaction gas costs.
+Dynamic NFTs for controlling dynamic and time bound parameters.

 ## The UI is available at